Read an update on this article here.

 As you can see, I have several note books in my Evernote; a Cabinet with things I want to remember and recipes, a notebook for work, a diary…And the new addition at the top: Bullet Journal.

-So first, there is the futures log, where I have a year overview.
+First, there is the futures log, where I have a year overview.
 Then there is a monthly log, where I jot down tasklists per month, and where I have an overview of the most important things in my calendar, which makes it easier to decide in what week I can do what tasks.

-Then comes the weekly log, where I keep my tasklist for that week, a tracker of habits I want to create, a legend (optional), and my daily log, going from Monday to Sunday.
+Thirdly the weekly log, where I keep my tasklist for that week, a tracker of habits I want to create, a legend (optional), and my daily log, going from Monday to Sunday.

 I have two notes per month.
 One is a calendar.
 Here I keep an overview of my biggest appointments or deadlines.
 I do not use this a lot, but it has come in handy when quickly scanning the month, as I feel it gives a better quick overview compared to my monthly overview in my google calendar, which feels to crowded with reminders, facebook events, etc. This is clean and short.

 Then the other monthly note is for my tasklist and/or goals, which are all put in with checkboxes.
-Because, #checkitoff #neverfeltbetter
+Because: #checkitoff #neverfeltbetter

 You can add project goals, or subgoals, blogs you want to finish, books you want to read, the list can go on and on.
 You can put them in a certain order.
 Like the most important three at the top.
 You can split the checklists into work, blog, health, self development.
 Whatever you like.
 Knock yourself out.